DataDog/datadog-ci-rb/README.md

 require "ddtrace/auto_instrument"
 ```

-Note: in CI mode these traces are going to be submitted to CI visibility backend,
+Note: in CI mode these traces are going to be submitted to CI Visibility,
-they will **not** be submitted to Datadog APM.
+they will **not** show up in Datadog APM.

 For the full list of available instrumentations see [ddtrace documentation](https://github.com/DataDog/dd-trace-rb/blob/master/docs/GettingStarted.md)